fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 Relying Party Erasure Endpoint
 ----------------------------------------------

-The Erasure Endpoint, which is described in :ref:`Metadata for openid_credential_verifier`, allows Wallet Instances to request deletion of attributes presented to the Relying Party.
+The Erasure Endpoint, which is described in :ref:`relying-party-entity-configuration:Metadata for openid_credential_verifier`, allows Wallet Instances to request deletion of attributes presented to the Relying Party.
 It MUST be authenticated, i.e., the Relying Party MUST request User authentication before proceeding with the attribute deletion.

 Erasure Request
 ~~~~~~~~~~~~~~~~~~~~~~